ChimeraTK/DeviceAccess/doc/change-requests/CR-004-data-consistency-keys-in-double-buffered-registers.md

-- In `testDataConsistencyRealm.cpp`, add one test case per configuration, each opening the backend with a `DataConsistencyKeys` CDD mapping the respective key register to a realm, then driving the firmware side once: write key and data into the freshly finished buffer, set the inactive-buffer id, raise the interrupt.
+- In `testDataConsistencyRealm.cpp`, add one test case per configuration, each opening the backend with a `DataConsistencyKeys` CDD mapping the respective key register to a realm, then driving the firmware side once: write key and data into buffer 1, set the inactive-buffer id to 0 so buffer 1 becomes the freshly finished buffer, and raise the interrupt.
 - Each test fills the two buffers of its registers with different values, so a wrong buffer fails the check.
 It asserts the delivered data equals the freshly written buffer and the `VersionNumber` equals